Step 4: Full View

 Should Engineer B accept the structural footing design assignment based on holding a valid PE license, or decline the assignment and disclose his chemical engineering background to the contractor before any design work commences?

-Decline and Disclose Background to Contractor Board's choice Proactively inform the contractor of his chemical engineering background and absence of structural engineering training before any design work commences, and decline the structural footing assignment, allowing the contractor to retain a qualified structural engineer.
+O1 Proactively inform the contractor of his chemical engineering background and absence of structural engineering training before any design work commences, and decline the structural footing assignment, allowing the contractor to retain a qualified structural engineer.
+Board's choice

 The ethics code (II.2.a) requires engineers to undertake assignments only when qualified by education or experience in the specific technical field, a higher standard than mere PE licensure.
 The sole-purpose nature of the retention forecloses any organizational remedy such as sub-delegation, because Engineer B was retained specifically to design the footings and cannot ethically seal work he lacks the competence to perform or oversee.
 The deontological duty is violated at the moment of acceptance, independent of whether the resulting design might prove adequate.